Symbols#

 See also

-The given state must be binary array with the same shape as the symbol.
+state (array-like) – Assignment of values for the state.
+The specified state must be binary array with the same shape as the symbol.

 Examples